volkantagal-g/Piramite/README.md

 ### Key Features

-You can use Voltran if you need a micro frontend framework that provides following features:
+You can use Piramite if you need a micro frontend framework that provides following features:

 - Lightweight and fast API
 - Serves single and multiple components